 Rick Dinsmore: The Sonobeat archives hold just one track by Dinsomore, a song he identifies at the beginning of the tape as Bill, And, teasingly, Rick also identifies the recording date as "July 11th", but he doesn't mention the year.
 The session master tape itself is undated.
 We've estimated the likely time frame in which Rick recorded with Sonobeat by analyzing the tape itself: it's a 4-channel recording on quarter-inch tape stock; Sonobeat didn't start using a quarter-inch 4-track recorder until mid-1974, so we can safely say Rick recorded this between mid-'74 and mid-'76 (Sonobeat ceased operating in mid-'76).

-Geneva: A nicely annotated session sheet is attached to the master tape box, but two important pieces of information are missing: the session dates and the names of the individual members of the band.
-However, we do have enough information to help bracket the time frame of the sessions: Sonobeat didn't have a stash of the Liberty Recorders labels, one of which is taped to the Geneva master tape box, until January 1969, and Rim, who engineered the session, departed from Sonobeat in September 1970.
-We can also make an educated guess that Geneva recorded – at least the vocal overdubs – at Sonobeat's Western Hills Drive studio, but the instrumental backing tracks feature a baby grand, which Sonobeat didn't have at its Western Hills Drive studio, so we don't know where the basic instrumental tracks were recorded.
-Alas, still too many unknowns about the Geneva sessions...
+Geneva and Her Gentlemen: A nicely annotated session sheet referring simply to "Geneva", which we know is a reference to Geneva Rawlins and her jazz combo Geneva and Her Gentlemen, is attached to the master tape box.
+However, two important pieces of information are missing: the session dates and the names of the individual members of Geneva's band, which throughout the late '60s and into the late '70s performed regularly at Club Seville at the Sheraton Crest Inn in downtown Austin.
+However, we do have enough information to bracket the time frame in which the sessions were held: Sonobeat didn't have a stash of the Liberty Recorders labels, one of which is taped to the Geneva master tape box, until January 1969, and Rim Kelley, who engineered the session, departed from Sonobeat in September 1970.
+We feel certain that Sonobeat recorded Geneva's basic instrumental tracks at Club Seville for two reasons: first, it was a favorite venue for Sonobeat's recording of jazz and pop artists during the late '60s and the instrumental backing tracks feature a baby grand, which Sonobeat never had at any of its studio facilities but which, of course, Club Seville had.
+We also can make an educated guess that Geneva recorded the vocal overdubs at Sonobeat's Western Hills Drive studio, which was common practice during the 1968-1972 time frame.
+Alas, though, still too many unknowns about Geneva's sessions...

 Jean Manor: Jean Manor recorded with Sonobeat sometime after mid-1970 and before mid-1973.
 Like the Kingfish tape, Jean's master tape is a half-inch, but its sonic quality is distinctively different from recordings made at Sonobeat's Western Hills Drive studio and from those made at its North Lamar studio, which leads us to speculate that it's recorded "on location" at an Austin-area night club, although not before a live audience.
 Hard to be sure...